Today I’m going show you how to spray paint furniture using metallic spray paint.

 How spray paint furniture:

 - The first thing that absolutely has to be done is cleaning your furniture with a cleaner that will take off any oils and residue.
-I use this one.
-It does an amazing job and it’s inexpensive.
 When you’re using metallic spray paint for furniture, any little pucker or flaw will show.
 So please don’t skip this step!

 - Allow your furniture to dry for a few minutes to be sure it’s really good and dry after using the cleaner.

 - You can use a primer at this point if you wish, but in my experience, it’s not usually necessary when spray painting wood furniture.
 Plus, we don’t use these stools all that much.
-If you do use a primer, this is a good one.
 Be sure you put it on in a thin and even coat.
 If there are drips in this coat, they’ll show through the metallic coat too.

 - Next comes the metallic spray paint!
 Spray your entire piece of furniture with a thin, even coat of paint.
 Be sure to get all of the nooks and crannies!